Smile (The Beach Boys album): Collaboration and surrounding milieu

-From left: Johnston, Terry Melcher, Asher, and Wilson at a Pet Sounds recording session in early 1966.

-In mid-July, Wilson reconnected with Parks at a house party hosted by Byrds producer and Johnston collaborator Terry Melcher.
+In mid-July 1966, Wilson reconnected with Parks at a house party hosted by Byrds producer and Johnston collaborator Terry Melcher.
 (Note: Badman cites February as the meeting date.)
 Impressed by his articulate manner, Wilson, seeking a new lyricist, later offered him a collaboration on the Beach Boys' next album.
-He agreed to join the project despite concerns raised by reports of Asher's split from Wilson and the band.
-Between July and September, the pair composed numerous songs at Wilson's Beverly Hills home for the tentative project Dumb Angel (later retitled Smile), with sessions potentially extending into October or November.
-(Note: According to Derek Taylor, they worked "night after night" while the other Beach Boys toured Britain in October and November 1966.)
+(Note: Wilson did not initially inform his bandmates of his decision to collaborate with Parks, and Parks agreed to join the project despite concerns raised by reports of Asher's split from Wilson and the band.)
+Between July and September, the pair composed numerous songs at Wilson's Beverly Hills home.
+Originally titled Dumb Angel, the project was retitled to Smile by September, and writing sessions continued throughout October and November.
+They usually worked late at night to suit Wilson's schedule; Parks remained on call for writing sessions and, as the project intensified, he and his wife Durrie often slept at Wilson's house.

-Through mid-to late 1966, Parks had briefly signed with MGM Records, who released his first two singles, and played on albums by the Byrds, Paul Revere and the Raiders, and Tim Buckley, after which his activity centered on Warner Bros. pop acts Harpers Bizarre and the Mojo Men.
 Like Asher, Parks had limited experience in lyric writing, and Wilson was largely unaware of his collaborator's musical background.
-(Note: Parks had attended some "Good Vibrations" recording sessions, and believed that his suggestions regarding the song's cello, initially recorded in June, convinced Wilson of their shared creative understanding, cementing their collaboration.)
-Although Parks occasionally performed on Smile recordings, his role was primarily as a lyricist for Wilson's melodies.
-Journalist Geoffrey Himes reported that although Parks did not write any music, he did collaborate with Wilson on the arrangements.
+(Note: Parks had attended some "Good Vibrations" recording sessions, and believed that his suggestions regarding the song's cello, initially recorded in June, convinced Wilson of their shared creative understanding.)
+Wilson recalled that their writing sessions typically began with a rhythm pattern from Parks, which he would then develop into a melody before Parks immediately drafted lyrics.
+Wilson rarely altered a word.
+According to Durrie, "It was fairly evenly balanced.
+Brian was very deferential to Van Dyke.
+He never gave up his own point of view and neither did Van Dyke, and I think that's why the collaboration was so strong."
+Wilson credited him with inspiring "me to come up with new licks and new melodic ideas".
+Parks occasionally performed on Smile recordings but stated that he did not originate any musical material and played only when directed.
+(Note: Journalist Geoffrey Himes reported that although Parks did not write any music, he did collaborate with Wilson on the arrangements.
+Parks recalled in 2004, "I don't think I had a role in the studio.
+I can clearly remember, without doubt, the fact that I never made up a note. [...]
+I played what I was told..")

-Surrounding associates and milieu

 All of a sudden it wasn't just Brian and me in a room; it was Brian and me and David Anderle and Michael Vosse and Loren Schwartz and Terry Sachen and all kinds of self-interested people pulling him in various directions.